Blood sport: Animal fighting

 Limitations on blood sports have been enacted in much of the world.
 Certain blood sports remain legal under varying degrees of control in certain locations (e.g., bullfighting and cockfighting) but have declined in popularity elsewhere.
 Proponents of blood sports are widely cited to believe that they are traditional within the culture.
 Bullfighting aficionados, for example, do not regard bullfighting as a sport but as a cultural activity.
 It is sometimes called a tragic spectacle, because in many forms of the event, the bull is invariably killed and the bullfighter is always at risk of death.

+In northern Iran, a traditional form of bull‑on‑bull combat called Varzajang (ورزاجنگ) is practiced in Gilan province.
+While local proponents regard it as a preserved cultural heritage, this view has been systematically challenged by Iranian sociologist Hossein Solati and his colleagues through a series of phenomenological studies published between 2023 and 2025.

+Solati argues that referring to the bloody fights as a "game" (bāzi) is a euphemism that obscures the inherent violence, animal suffering, and social harms such as gambling.
+His 2023 study, inspired by Mannheim's theory of generational relations and employing Moustakas' phenomenological strategy, demonstrates how Varzajang has transformed from a natural pastoral encounter into a commercialized and gambling‑ridden spectacle across different generations.
+His 2024 study critically examines animal abuse through the concept of "phantom pain" (drawing on Blumenberg), revealing that both proponents and opponents of Varzajang struggle to abandon the traditional view of animals as mere instruments.
+His 2025 study adds a feminist phenomenological critique, analyzing the exclusion of women from the ceremony and the gendered construction of this cultural tradition.

+Solati further provides a philosophical foundation for this critique in his work on bioethics, advocating for the recognition of animal subjectivity and rights as a counterweight to traditional justifications for animal suffering.
+Collectively, these studies represent the most extensive academic critique of Varzajang in Iranian scholarship, directly challenging cultural justifications similar to those cited by bullfighting aficionados in Spain and Latin America.

 Hunting and recreational fishing

 Trophy hunting and fox hunting in particular have been disparaged as blood sports by those concerned about animal welfare, animal ethics and conservation.

 Recreational fishing was once described as a blood sport by those within the recreation.

+Human-hunting

+Human-hunting is the hunting and killing of human beings for other people's revenge, pleasure, entertainment, sports, or sustenance.
+Incidents of the practice have occurred throughout many periods of history.
+Some accounts of early human violence associate the development of warfare – aggression against humans – with the practice of hunting game.
+Examples include: